Peckham West parking study and healthier streets consultation

 - January - February 2019 - Informal consultation including drop-in session as well as a presentation at Empowering Communities meetings

 - Spring 2019 - Interim headline results communicated to Community Council (pdf, 733kb)

 - Summer 2019 - Consultation findings and recommendations reported to cabinet member for decision making; the decision report, final consultation report (pdf, 766kb) and the amended design, will be made available online at Moderngov

 - Summer/Autumn 2019 - statutory consultation, subject to outcome of decision making; objections must relate only to the elements of the scheme that are subject to the statutory consultation

 - Autumn 2019 - Determination of objections

-- Winter/Spring 2019/20 - Implementation of the parking zone, subject to outcome of determination; residents notified by mail one month prior to zone going live
+- Spring 2020 - Implementation of the parking zone, subject to outcome of determination; residents notified by mail one month prior to zone going live

-- Summer/Autumn 2020 - Review of the parking zone (informal consultation)
+- Autumn 2020 - Review of the parking zone (informal consultation)

 Page last updated: 03 December 2019